Tentacle-Monster/OpenGLExample/README.md

 # OpenGLExample
-small project about line cutting if you are looking for BSUIR AKG LABS, you can just rewrite it
+small project about line cutting if you are looking for BSUIR AKG LABS, you can use it

 __2d_shapes_intersection__ - 2d shapes cropping with implimentation of Kirus-Back and Sazerlend-Coen alhorythms use left mouse button to drag and left to rotate, 'p' button to start/end the animation